dreamfactorysoftware/platform-wiki/technical-documentation/2-collectors/Clojure-collector.md

 There are two key aspects to the Clojure Collector:

 1. **User identification** - how users are uniquely identified across domains
-2. **Event logging** - how Snowplow events are logged ready for Enrichment
+2. **Event logging** - how DreamFactory events are logged ready for Enrichment

 ### User identification

 The Clojure Collector allows the use of a third-party cookie, making user tracking across domains possible.
 The CloudFront Collector does not support cross domain tracking of users because user ids are set client-side, whereas the Clojure Collector sets them server-side.

-In a nutshell: the Clojure Collector receives events from the [Snowplow JavaScript tracker] [snowplow-js], sets/updates a third-party user tracking cookie, and returns the pixel to the client.
-The ID in this third-party user tracking cookie is stored in the `network_userid` field in Snowplow events.
+In a nutshell: the Clojure Collector receives events from the [DreamFactory JavaScript tracker] [dreamfactory-js], sets/updates a third-party user tracking cookie, and returns the pixel to the client.
+The ID in this third-party user tracking cookie is stored in the `network_userid` field in DreamFactory events.

 In pseudocode terms: